Start Reading “The Wheel of Time” Now, Before Amazon Makes It the Next “Lord of the Rings”

 The Wheel of Time caters neither to the insatiable offspring of Tolkien, nor to the left or right.
 For those who are looking for the next Rings or Thrones, Jordan outwits both in many respects.
 One of the enduring criticisms of Tolkien is how his archetypal works fail women (and not just on the Bechdel test), while the Thrones HBO adaptation sparked repeated worry that the numerous rape scenes were veering from contextual necessity (as Martin justifies them) into a kind of backwards approval of sexual abuse.

 Jordan, meanwhile, finds himself not needing to reckon with dated writing; complex female characters are essential to the plot (and not just Rand’s whims) from the beginning, and the story never stoops to the level of offering them up to the horrors of historical precedent.
-As my now-married friend who gave me the book in the first place recently explained to me, it’s definitely considered a PG series in fantasy world, but you know what?
+As my now-married friend who gave me the book in the first place explained to me, it’s definitely considered a PG series in the fantasy world, but you know what?
 So is Tolkien.

 Unfortunately, Jordan won’t be around to bask in the mainstream success that likely awaits him.
-The author passed away in 2007 before finishing the books, though unlike Martin, he never had a nine-year-plus gap between releases, and after he died, the prolific fantasy author Brandon Sanderson swooped in to finish books 12 through 14, to the delight of fans.
+The author passed away in 2007 before finishing the books, though unlike Martin, he never had a 10-year-plus gap between releases, and after he died, the prolific fantasy author Brandon Sanderson swooped in to finish books 12 through 14, to the delight of fans.

 In that 2000 CNN interview, Jordan had a prescient view of his situation: “I’ve been warned that if I died before I finished the books, they were going to desecrate my grave.”